Protester believes Israel Ambassador’s visit shows Saskatchewan supports genocidal regimes

-Pro-Palestine activist Tiro Mthembu claims Iddo Moed’s recent visit to Saskatchewan has to do with a long genocidal history in the Prairies.
+Pro-Palestine activist Tiro Mthembu claims Iddo Moed’s recent visit to Saskatchewan continues a long genocidal history in the Prairies.

 Tiro Mthembu photographed by The Regina 25